v-rob/minetest/doc/lua_api.md

                 damage)
 ```

-This should never be called directly, because damage is usually not handled by
+This should **never** be called directly, because damage is usually not handled
-the entity itself.
+by the entity itself.

-* `puncher` is the object performing the punch.
-Can be `nil`.
-Should never be
-  accessed unless absolutely required, to encourage interoperability.
-* `time_from_last_punch` is time from last punch (by `puncher`) or `nil`.
-* `tool_capabilities` can be `nil`.
-* `direction` is a unit vector, pointing from the source of the punch to
-   the punched object.
-* `damage` damage that will be done to entity
-Return value of this function will determine if damage is done by this function
-(retval true) or shall be done by engine (retval false)
+(see "Registered entities" section for detailed description)

 To punch an entity/object in Lua, call: